Heat equilibration of integer and fractional quantum Hall edge modes in graphene

-The small increase of disorder and intrinsic electron doping revealed in Fig.~\ref{fig2-GvsVg} thus leads to a large change in the thermal conductance properties of $\nu=8/3$ between the two cooldowns.
-This strongly suggests that heat equilibration in cooldown 2 is exponential, confirming the fact that the integer edge channels have to be considered in this equilibration process.
-Microscopically, the increase of intrinsic electron doping, likely stemming from charged impurities adsorbed at the surface of the sample while it was exposed to ambient air during thermal cycling, can favour efficient equilibration.
-Indeed, these impurities locally increase the electron density in the vicinity of the edge, resulting in a sharper edge confinement potential which increases the coupling between the more closely packed edge channels.
-Not only can the increased coupling drive the heat equilibration in an exponential regime, but it can also drastically affect the heat equilibration length~\cite{Srivastav2022}, further favoring equilibration.
+The increase of disorder and doping revealed in Fig.~\ref{fig2-GvsVg} thus leads to a large change in the thermal conductance of $\nu=8/3$ between the two cooldowns.
+This strongly suggests that heat equilibration in CD2 is exponential, confirming the fact that the integer ECs have to be considered in this equilibration process.
+Microscopically, the increase electron doping, likely stemming from charged impurities adsorbed at the surface of the sample while it was exposed to ambient air during thermal cycling, can favour efficient equilibration.
+Indeed, these impurities locally increase the electron density in the vicinity of the edge, resulting in a sharper edge confinement potential which increases the coupling between the more closely packed ECs.
+Not only can the increased coupling drive the heat equilibration in an exponential regime, but it can also drastically affect the characteristic length~\cite{Srivastav2022}, further favoring equilibration.
 Even though spatially separated~\cite{Ma2019}, the fractional and integer channels can thus be strongly coupled; interestingly, this can be related to recent observations of charge tunneling between integer channels at $\nu=3$ in graphene~\cite{Amet2014,Wei2017}.

-Finally, the small but non-zero $\sigmaxx$ measured in cooldown 2 raises the question whether our observations stem from bulk heat transport.
-We argue that this is unlikely, as parasitic bulk heat conduction would effectively increase $N$ rather than diminish it~\cite{SM}.
+Finally, the small, non-zero $\sigmaxx$ measured in CD2 raises the question whether our observations stem from bulk heat transport.
+It is unlikely, as this would effectively increase $N$ rather than diminish it~\cite{SM}.

-In conclusion, we have observed, in a single device, the two opposite regimes of heat equilibration on the edge in the fractional quantum Hall regime, suggesting that exponential heat equilibration can occur at $\nu=8/3$.
-Our result demonstrate the crucial importance of taking into account all downstream modes in the heat equilibration, particularly the integer edge channels copropagating along the fractional edge modes.
-This is likely to impact experiments attempting to realize new quantum circuits based on the non-trivial statistics of fractional quantum Hall states at filling factors larger than $1$.
+In conclusion, we have observed the two opposite regimes of heat equilibration on the edge in the fractional \QH regime, suggesting that exponential heat equilibration can occur at $\nu=8/3$.
+Our result demonstrate the crucial importance of considering all downstream modes in the heat equilibration, particularly the integer ECs copropagating along the fractional edge modes.
+This is likely to impact experiments realizing new quantum circuits based on the non-trivial statistics of fractional \QH states at $\nu>1$.